open-sauced/intro/docs/CONTRIBUTING.md

 1. **Create a new Markdown file**.

-   Create a new Markdown (`.md`) file in the root and name the file to reflect the chapter's content—for example, `how-to-contribute-to-open-source.md` for a chapter about how to contribute to open source.
+   Create a new Markdown (`.md`) file in the course directory and name the file to reflect the chapter's content — for example, `how-to-contribute-to-open-source.md` for a chapter about how to contribute to open source.

    > **NOTE**: Be sure to follow naming conventions.
 Notice that file names are not capitalized, and there are hyphens in place of spaces between words.